TR-ASHcoder/TR-ASHcoder/README.md

 - Hi, I’m @TR-ASHcoder
 - I’m currently learning python. soon node.js
-- im currently working on a bot for discord
+- im currently doin school so no more coding for a while
 - How to reach me:

 +discord : TR ASH#7081